Athletics and Physical Education

 Our Wolfhounds compete in in the Capital Athletic Conference in five sports (soccer, cross country, basketball, lacrosse, and track & field) at the Varsity (Grades 7 & 8) and JV (Grades 5 & 6) levels.

 Our Physical Education program puts young people on the path to a life experiencing the joys and benefits of fitness and movement.

 Beginning in Nursery School, students participate in physical education classes during the school day through Grade 6.

 In Grades 7 and 8, participation in the athletic program is mandatory, replacing physical education as part of the school day.

-Students in Grades 4 through 6 who are seeking greater skill development in soccer, basketball, or lacrosse and who may not be ready for interscholastic competition can participate in a series of once-a-week developmental clinics and seasonal competition.
-Lacrosse clinic is open to students in Grades 3 as well.
+Students in Grades 3 through 6 who are seeking greater skill development in soccer, basketball, or lacrosse and who may not be ready for interscholastic competition can participate in a series of once-a-week developmental clinics and seasonal competition.